-2.11 Following a positive referendum result on the Stratfield Mortimer Neighbourhood Development Plan (NDP) on 22 June 2017, West Berkshire Council adopted the Stratfield Mortimer NDP as part of the development plan.
-The NDP covers the whole of the parish of Stratfield Mortimer.

-2.12 A Neighbourhood Area for the parish of Tilehurst was designated by the Council on 29 May 2015 and we are continuing to work with the parish council to produce the Neighbourhood Development Plan.
+- 2.11 Following a positive referendum result on the Stratfield Mortimer Neighbourhood Development Plan (NDP) on 22 June 2017, West Berkshire Council adopted the Stratfield Mortimer NDP as part of the development plan.
+The NDP covers the whole of the parish of Stratfield Mortimer. - 2.12 Neighbourhood Areas have been designated by the Council for the following parishes and we are continuing to work with the parish councils to produce the Neighbourhood Development Plans: - Tilehurst: Neighbourhood Area designated on 29 May 2015 - Compton: Neighbourhood Area designated on 11 January 2017 - Burghfield: Neighbourhood Area designated on 1 March 2017 - Cold Ash: Neighbourhood Area designated on 19 March 2018 - Hungerford: Neighbourhood Area designated on 9 April 2018 - Lambourn: Neighbourhood Area designated on 7 December 2018 - Hermitage: Neighbourhood Area designated on 26 April 2019

-2.13 A Neighbourhood Area for the parish of Compton was designated by the Council on 11 January 2017 and we are continuing to work with the parish council to produce the Neighbourhood Development Plan.

-2.14 A Neighbourhood Area for the parish of Burghfield was designated by the Council on 1 March 2017 and we are continuing to work with the parish council to produce the Neighbourhood Development Plan.

-2.15 A Neighbourhood Area for the parish of Cold Ash was designated by the Council on 19 March 2018 and we are continuing to work with the parish council to produce the Neighbourhood Development Plan.